fkie-cad/pcapFS/README.md

 you.

 If you don't want your index to be written to disk, use the `-m` or `--in-memory` options.
-This skips the writing of the index.
-This, of course, means that the index has to be rebuilt the next time you want to mount the PCAP.
+This skips the writing of the index which, of course, means that the index has to be rebuilt the next time you want to mount the PCAP.

 ## Mounting Multiple/Split PCAPs
 pcapFS lets you mount multiple PCAPs at the same time.
 The mount point will contain the payload of all PCAPs as if only one PCAP would have been mounted.
-It makes no difference if the PCAPs you mount are completely unrelated or if you are providing several PCAPs representing a very long network capture.
-Note that conversation spanning over two or more PCAPs are entirely supported by pcapFS, i.e. no prior merging of PCAPs required to be able to extract your long lasting download from multiple PCAPs!
+It makes no difference if the PCAPs you mount are completely unrelated or if you are providing a very long network capture split into several PCAPs.
+Note that conversations spanning over two or more PCAPs are entirely supported by pcapFS, i.e. no prior merging of PCAPs is required in order to extract your long lasting download from multiple PCAPs!

 For this purpose, you can specify a directory instead of a regular PCAP file: